ORGANIZED COURSES

 These courses contain an introduction and between 4-7 modules, provide basic information on critical topics.

-These courses are shorter in length than either Core Courses or MasterClasses, and can be pursued as standalone exercises or combined with other courses to expand on
+These courses are shorter in length than either Core Courses or MasterClasses, and can be pursued as standalone exercises or combined with other courses to expand on the material addressed.

 The Foundations of Legacy course is included here as it provides a common foundation to all other course, ensuring that all strategies and plans reflect appropriate understanding and guidance from the content on family history, culture, challenges, purpose, vision and values.